-Why has God planned a Millennium of Jesus' reign, rather than have Jesus make a new heavens and earth immediately when He returns?
+Why has God planned a Millennium of Jesus' reign, rather than have Jesus make a new heaven and earth immediately when He returns?

 When Jesus splits the Mt of Olives, destroys the nations attacking Israel, destroys the beast and Antichrist, and Israel grieves and turns to her real Messiah, then Jesus will begin to reign from Jerusalem.
 What I haven't been able to figure out is God's reason WHY there must be a Millennium at all that still ends with Satan rallying the nations against Christ and His people yet again.
-Why is that not the time when He makes a new heavens and earth, destroying the curse forever?
+Why is that not the time when He makes a new heaven and earth, destroying the curse forever?

 Since we are not God, we only can speculate.
 For one thing, God has to fulfill all of His promises, pertaining to Israel, that He made to Abraham, Isaac, Jacob, and others.
 For instance, Israel never has received all of the land God promised to them (Genesis 15:18-21, 17:7,8).
 In the brand new Creation to come (after the Millennium), on the brand new earth, I don't think that things will be anything like we see and know them to be now.
 Therefore, I believe that most of those ancient promises will be fulfilled during the final 1,000 years, when Jesus rules and reigns on this present earth.

 God has to fulfill everything He promised in this realm, before it is over, including how Christ will rule and reign until everything has been put under His feet (1 Corinthians 15:25,27).
 Furthermore, all of what we see now cannot end until death has been destroyed (15:26), which will occur at the end of the Millennium (Revelation 20:14).

 So we know that all of God's prophecies must be fulfilled, including all the ones pertaining to the future rule and reign of Jesus on the earth (during the Millennium):